fntz/fntz.github.io/_posts/2014-07-07-scala-macro-example-of-possible-usage.markdown

 ---
 layout: post
-title:  "Scala Macro: Example of possible usage"
+title:  "Scala Macro: Codegeneration"
 date:   2014-07-07 16:46:00
 categories: scala
 comments: true
 tags: scala scalamacro
-summary: "Example of generate wrap for case branches"
+summary: "How to generate wrapper for case branches"
 ---

-1. Intro
+1 Intro
 --------

 Scala Macro system provides an ability for generate code - for example create a top level objects, generate new classes, or replace user code with a new generated code.

 Consider an ability for replace user code.

 2 Program
 -----------

-Sometimes i need a wrap case branches into repeating function.
+I need to wrap case branches into repeating function.
 Far-fetched example:

 ```scala
 def myMethod(num: Int): Option[String] = num match {